Huysiunhan02/Robocar_Arduino/README.md

 ## Synchronize receiving and sending data
 Default: The character that marks the end of a send command is "#"

-You can custom that character in file "Uart.h" (Line 20)
+You can custom that character in the file "Uart.h" (Line 20)

 ## Control signal
-- "F" : Forward
+- "F": Forward
-- "B" : Back
+- "B": Back
-- "R" : Turn right
+- "R": Turn right
-- "L" : Turn left
+- "L": Turn left

-Custom it in function Mode_control()
+Custom it in the function Mode_control()